hgauditz/Hazard-Perception-Questionnaire/README.md

 # Hazard-Perception-Questionnaire
-This repository contains the material for the Bachelor's thesis of Hannah Gauditz, undergraduate student of Universität Osnabrück, Germany.
+This repository contains the material for the Bachelor's thesis of Hannah Gauditz, student of Universität Osnabrück, Germany.
 The thesis was submitted on .... .
 It proposes a new experimental paradigm to investigate teh effect of a stroke on hazard perception.
 In the study, One method to assess hazard perception is a newly developed questionnaire for self-assessment.
 The corresponding material, the raw data set and the script for analyses and visualization of the results can be found here.

 ### Abstract